jdcloudcom/en/documentation/Hyper-Converged-IDC/Cloud-Physical-Server/Operation-Guide/Networking/Virtual-Network-Interface.md

 **Restriction**<br/>

-1. Now, 10 VPC can be created under the same region for the same account
+1. Now, 10 VPC can be created under the same region for the same account.